prisma/docs-tools/README.md

 - migration script: this script, with an accompanying front-end webform on Vercel and a MongoDB Atlas DB, will be used to auto-build the new structure for the docs, as part of the Information Architecture effort.
 - script for generating docs for the error messages (thanks to @mhwelander for the initial script!)
 - set up script to automatically set up a new Prisma project for testing purposes
+- docs URLs scripts to get the filepaths of Prisma docs files and their corresponding URLs

 ## Migration script